The Homeliest Little Horse: Plot

-A woman named Lisa Mahn (Brooke Bloom) receives an e-mail by a person named Gordon Rosenbaum that states that a manuscript written by her was reviewed and he wants to meet with her, exciting her.
+A woman named Lisa Mahn (Brooke Bloom) receives an e-mail from a person named Gordon Rosenbaum.
+It states that a manuscript written by her was reviewed, and he wants to meet with her.
+She is thrilled by this.
 Meanwhile, Earn (Donald Glover) drives his car while talking to Alfred (Brian Tyree Henry) on the phone, saying he is attending therapy.
 Alfred laughs at the thought of spending his money on therapy.

-At the therapy session, Earn is reprimanded for constantly using the phone and not opening up more about himself.
+At the therapy session, Earn is reprimanded for constantly using his phone and not opening up more about himself.
 The psychiatrist, Everette Tillman (Sullivan Jones), convinces him to talk about his feelings and trust issues, with their conversation even revealing that Earn was abused by a family member.
-Earn also reveals that Princeton University, from which he dropped out, wants to him to speak as alumni at a seminar and receive an honorary degree, which he refuses as he thinks they are profiting off him.
+Earn also reveals that Princeton University, from which he dropped out, wants him to speak as an alumni at a seminar and receive an honorary degree, which he refuses as he thinks they are profiting off him.
 Meanwhile, Lisa goes to a literary agency, where she meets Rosenbaum and his secretary, revealed to be Tracy (Khris Davis).
 Impressed by her children's books, Rosenbaum agrees to be her agent but reveals they are on a deadline and begins preparing her to read part of her book at a library.
 While eating lunch with her best friend, Lisa reveals that she quit her job to fully focus on being an author.
 While her friend is happy for her, she states she can't keep loaning her money due to other bills, prompting an angry Lisa to leave.

 During the next therapy session, Earn talks more about Princeton, revealing that he had a close friend named Sasha and both were RAs.
 Earn was preparing for a job interview when his crush asked him to come with her to a party, with Sasha agreeing to keep his suit for the interview when he comes back.
 When Earn returned, he texted Sasha about his suit, but she didn't respond for hours until she said she was not around.
 Desperate as the interview was nearing, Earn used his master key to enter her dorm room and get the suit.
 Sasha was angry and informed the Dean, with the incident quickly spreading across college and ruining Earn's reputation.
 As Earn breaks down, he says that he never talked to Sasha again and when he left Princeton, he set out to "prove everyone wrong".
 Tillman concludes that by not going back, he is proving something to Sasha but not to himself and draws a parallel between Sasha's breaking his trust in her and the abuse that an unspecified family member inflicted on Earn.